 On September 18, 2019, the Group borrowed a long-term loan from a third party with a principal of RMB30,000 (US\$4,197) and an annual interest rate of 4.75%, which is guaranteed by the Group's founder and director, Mr. Huazhi Hu, and his spouse.
 The principal and related interest of this loan is repayable in full on September 17, 2021.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"),
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

+(Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"), except for number of shares and per share data)

 11. Revenues